 Thirty-five kings, in total, ruled the empire during its existence.

 The ruins of the kingdom forms part of the Ayutthaya Historical Park.
-Various efforts were made (and are continuously being done) to preserve and restore these important relics of Thailand’s history.
+Various efforts were made and are continuously being done to preserve and restore the important relics of Thailand’s history.
 It was declared a UNESCO World Heritage Site in 1981.

 Haggling for the Tour

 Several tuktuk drivers approached us upon our arrival in Ayutthaya Railway station.
 After not minding some, we entertained a persistent one.
 He offered to take us to 5 important temples for three hours for TH฿300/pax (or TH฿100/hour-person).
 I thought it was pretty expensive and I guessed that I can do the tour shorter.
 So we haggled and agreed to pay TH฿150/2-hour each.
-I realized later that that it wasn’t that bad since the temples were quite spread out (but still expensive).
+I realized later that that it wasn’t that bad since the temples were quite spread out.

-At the end of our tour, when we made a quick stroll near the train station, we found out that there was a cheaper option.
+At the end of our tour, we made a quick stroll near the train station.
+We later found out that there was a cheaper option.
 Bicycles were available for rent at TH฿40/day.
 If you worry of losing the bike when entering temples, you can ask for locks to secure it.